-In the tables below, we have shown the regulated contaminants that were detected at the levels BELOW their maximum contaminant level.
-These samples, except for Lead and Copper results and surface water systems, were collected at the raw water source and represent water before any treatment, blending or distribution.
-As such, the consumer tap levels could be less.
+In the tables below, we have shown the regulated contaminants that were detected.
 Chemical Sampling of our drinking water may not be required on an annual basis; therefore, information provided in this table refers back to the latest year of chemical sampling results.